 - An autonomous barrier at the crosswalk, which identifies children who want to cross the road and stops the traffic in order for them to cross safely (instead of or in addition to the Zaha"v patrols).

-The teachers teach the students the "EFK program", and in the raising ideas for projects stage, some of the ideas that came up include:
+The teachers teach the students the Entrepreneurship for Kids Program, and in the raising ideas for projects stage, some of the ideas that came up included:

 - A water balloon tying machine